Inspiring and motivating audiences to build skills, beauty, and wisdom through gardening.

 Tiny balcony, lack of privacy, HOA restrictions, tough neighborhood…if you’re struggling with a difficult outside space you are not alone.
 Very few of us have ideal conditions outside, but by breaking down the process into manageable sections, shifting our perspective and cultivating a sense of contentment and peace in the process – we can create the garden that lives inside of us.
 Marianne will go over this process and share a few tips and real-life gardens from her book Big Dreams, Small Garden to help you get excited about your outside space – no matter what it is.

-While world leaders argue over the threat of climate change and its causes, gardeners find ourselves stuck in the literal and figurative trenches doing what we always do: watching patterns and making informed choices for next year.
-How can we best adapt to what is, right now, and make our gardens more resilient?
-This talk focuses on key points we should be considering when we design our gardens moving forward and how employing positive, productive measures can help ease our own concerns over the unknown.
+While world leaders argue over the threat of climate change and its causes, gardeners find ourselves stuck in the literal and figurative trenches making the best of the challenges that face us.
+How can we best adapt to what is, right now, and make our gardens more resilient throughout the seasons?
+This talk focuses on key points we should consider when we design our gardens, and provides positive, productive measures for our soils, wildlife, and plants to help ease our concerns over the unknown.

 Garden Maintenance for Real Life

-Even though we know our gardens don’t have to be perfect, it’s hard not to feel like we’re constantly falling behind.
+Even though we know our gardens don’t have to be perfect, it’s easy to feel like we’re falling behind.
 How do we determine if we need to work smarter for better results, or if the garden is in need of some serious surgery?
-Marianne will ask – and answer – some tough questions to help us re-balance our lives with our outside spaces, giving maintenance tips and a bit of perspective to gardeners feeling overwhelmed.
+By asking the right questions and providing smart maintenance tips, Marianne will guide the audience to re-balance their garden lives and once again find joy in the process.